 - 1.1.
 In order to be considered for an award of the College students must be admitted by the College and must register and enrol for a programme of study offered by the College. - 1.2.
 All decisions on admission will be taken in accordance with the College's Admissions Policy (see also regulation 2.0, Accredited Prior Learning). - 1.3.
-A student may not register concurrently for more than one programme of study at the College or register as a student of the College while registered on, or re-sitting examinations for, another programme at any other university or Higher Education institution. - 1.4.
+A student may not register concurrently for more than one programme of study at the College or register as a student of the College while registered on, or re-sitting examinations for, another programme at any other university or Higher Education institution unless their current programme of study is completed by the end of December in the academic year that they start the other programme. - 1.4.
 No student who is registered as a student on a University of London Worldwide programme may be registered concurrently as a student of a programme covered by these regulations.